daymule001/DAYMULE/README.md

-It's for mule practive purpose
+It's for mule practice purpose